Phoenix DUI Defense Lawyer

 Not only alcohol causes impaired driving.
 Prescription and over-the-counter drugs can be just as dangerous, as can illegal drugs.
 Although still illegal for recreational use in Arizona, more liberal attitudes toward marijuana use has resulted in more people driving while high.
 This can be tricky, because traces of marijuana may show up in your urine weeks after you’ve smoked the drug.

-Possible Defenses Your Phoenix DUI Attorney Can Use in Arizona
+Phoenix DUI Lawyer in Arizona

 If you are facing DUI charges in Arizona, defenses are available.
 But you will need to have a Phoenix DUI lawyer who understands how the law works and can use this knowledge to your advantage.
 Don’t assume if the police charge you after testing your blood alcohol content that a conviction is inevitable.
-If police arrest you for DUI, you have rights.
+If the police arrest you for DUI, you have rights.
 Even if police have recorded a blood alcohol content over the legal limit, a conviction is not a foregone conclusion.

 - The police pulled you over without probable cause.